varmatrishal/Python/README.md

-# Python
+# Python #

+### *This directory contains personal projects in python language along with a few other. *

-Contains the Head First Python book in the book directory also contains the calculator app
+> Book has been added to the directory.
+You will find Head First Python in pdf format.

-More personal projects will be uploaded.
+> Simple calculator app as a personal project has been added.

+### This directory is a work in progress